-The Residential Category includes zoning for multi-family housing generally averaging 7.5 dwelling units per gross acre up to 22 dwelling units per gross acre in order to provide for a diversity of housing choices.
+Strategy 1.04B(4): The Residential Category includes zoning for multi-family housing generally averaging 7.5 dwelling units per gross acre up to 22 dwelling units per gross acre in order to provide for a diversity of housing choices.
 Multifamily housing should be located within, or in close proximity to urban areas shown on the Adjusted Urbanized Area Map, or near shopping and employment centers or within Planned Development Projects.

-The petitioner has indicated the proposed development will have a maximum of 200 units (7.3 du/ac).
+Comments: The petitioner has indicated the proposed development will have a maximum of 200 units (7.3 du/ac).
 In the previous request, the Board of County Commissioners had expressed concerns with densities in this area.
 If approved, an appropriate density should be considered or performance conditions to assist in mitigating the proposed 200 units.

-High density zonings are intended for locations in the more intensely developed sections of the County.
+Strategy 1.04B(5): High density zonings are intended for locations in the more intensely developed sections of the County.
 New residential development of high density housing shall utilize the Planned Development Project (PDP) process.
 Regulatory criteria shall include standards that evaluate and address suitability of the location including:

-- a. proximity to existing or designated commercial areas, corridors, or employment centers; - b. direct or limited local access to arterial or collector roadways; - c. availability of appropriate infrastructure and services capacity at the site including police, fire, emergency medical services, potable water utility supply, sewer utility supply, and primary and secondary school facilities;

-- d. protection of high quality environmentally sensitive resources or historic and archaeological resources; - e. the character and density of existing and approved residential development in the surrounding area.
+- a. proximity to existing or designated commercial areas, corridors, or employment centers; - b. direct or limited local access to arterial or collector roadways; - availability of appropriate infrastructure and services capacity at the site including police, fire, emergency medical services, potable water utility supply, sewer utility supply, and primary and secondary school facilities; - d. protection of high quality environmentally sensitive resources or historic and archaeological resources; - e. the character and density of existing and approved residential development in the surrounding area.

-The proposed development provides access to a collector road, however services are not located in proximity to the development.
+Comments: The proposed development provides access to a collector road, however services are not located in proximity to the development.
 As discussed in the Commercial Node analysis, additional commercial acreage should be considered in order to provide immediate services to the proposed project and the surrounding area.

-Multi-family development may be allowed in the Commercial Category pursuant to a Planned Development Project (PDP) Master Plan and related strategies to accommodate infill and/or mixed-use development.
+Strategy 1.04B(6): Multi-family development may be allowed in the Commercial Category pursuant to a Planned Development Project (PDP) Master Plan and related strategies to accommodate infill and/or mixed use development.

-All multi-family developments shall be located such that the integrity of nearby established single family neighborhoods is preserved: a. multifamily development may serve as a density the transition located on periphery of single-family neighborhoods and connecting to higher intensity uses; b. multifamily developments at a density incompatible with surrounding land uses should not access arterial or collector roadway systems through established single-family neighborhoods.
+Strategy 1.04B(7): All multi-family developments shall be located such that the integrity of nearby established single family neighborhoods is preserved: a. multi-family development may serve as a density transition located on the periphery of single family neighborhoods and connecting to higher intensity uses; b. multi-family developments at a density incompatible with surrounding land uses should not access arterial or collector roadway systems through established single family neighborhoods.